cover

 }

-As the literal meaning, Comparable indicates whether a type can be directly compared using operators.
-Go spec lists all comparable types, dividing comparability into two dimensions (if the requirements are not met, it will directly report an error during compilation):
+As the literal meaning, Comparable means whether a type can be directly compared using operators.
+Gospec lists all comparable types, which divides comparability into two dimensions (if the requirements are not met, it will report an error directly at compile time):

-I have briefly organized the conventions of all Go built-in types:
+I have made a simple summary of the conventions for all Go built-in types:

 TypeComparableOrderedDescription